Vital Signs Cross-Country Cross-Language Cross-Paradigm (Demo) IG

 The goal is:

-The idea behind this guide is to propose an alternative way to create profiles that enable interoperability on a higher level.
+The idea - and primary purpose - behind this (small) guide is to propose an alternative way to create profiles that enable interoperability on a higher level.
 The targets are to present:

 Caveat: Please keep in mind that everything on these pages is more or less incomplete.
 Also, esp. the artifacts in this guide are still under development, although they are in parts already more complete or usable than the originating ones.